0cjs/sedoc/8bit/conn/video.md

         1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20 21
         _  W  =  =  _  R  =  =  _  Y  W  W  =  =  R  W  =  =  G  B  _

-The cables I have are colour coded as follows, with "end 1" and "end 2" picked arbitrarily. ("End 1" was used in the first breakout board attempt.)
+The cables I have are color coded as follows, with "end 1" and "end 2" picked arbitrarily. ("End 1" was used in the first breakout board attempt.)
 The wires are aluminum and cannot be soldered; they must be crimped.